 Guinea pigs are wonderful companions for many people.
 They have a rich range of noises they make to communicate with each other and their human family.
 Since they are so social, it is important to keep them in pairs or larger groups.
 However, some guinea pigs do best by themselves if they spend a lot of time out with their owners.

 Ringworm is not actually caused by a worm, it is skin infection caused by a fungus.
-While lesions alone can lead to high suspicion of an infection, definitive diagnosis is made by culturing the fungus.
+While lesions alone can lead to high suspicion of an infection, definitive diagnosis is made by culturing the fungus or by PCR testing.
 Because the culture test can take 2-3 weeks to complete, treatment is typically started immediately in suspect cases.
-If the test is positive, treatment should continue and cultures should be repeated every 3-4 weeks until two consecutive cultures are negative for the fungus.
+The PCR test is more commonly used and results generally take 3 days.
+If the test is positive, treatment should continue and cultures or PCR testing should be repeated every 3 weeks until two consecutive negative results are obtained for the fungus.

 Vitamin C deficiency, also known as Scurvy, is a common disease in our pet guinea pigs.
-The average guinea pig requires at least 10-30 mg of vitamin C every day.
-An unhealthy guinea pig may need 100-200 mg of vitamin C daily so increase the dose if you suspect your guinea pig is becoming sick.
+The average guinea pig requires 10-20 mg of vitamin C every day.
+An unhealthy guinea pig may need 100 mg of vitamin C daily so increase the dose if you suspect your guinea pig is becoming sick.